nibralab/content-patterns/README.md

 They allow for debate over alternatives, where merely mentioning the name of a content pattern implicitly carries much more meaning than just the name.

+## Why bother?

+Currently with Joomla!, extension developers (and the core as well) put hard coded HTML and JS into their view, and additionally put their own styling preferences into it.
+Since we in Joomla!4 want to establish a Channel Independency Border, that cannot be allowed anymore.

+## Solution

+The solution is to provide a kind of 'Domain Language', a collection of building blocks (so called atoms, molecules, organisms in Atomic Design), developers can use instead.
+The advantage is, that we get a much better separation of concerns:

+  - The developer defines the output independent from the output media, on kind of a semantic level.
+  - The Renderer creates the structure (HTML) and functionality (JS) from it.
+  - The template adds styling to the structure.

+The Content and UI Pattern Library is ment to support on all three stages.
+It

+  - defines the building blocks, that the developer can address, and which data they need,
+  - determines which methods all Renderers must provide, and
+  - lets a template designer create a template, that works for upcoming extensions as well, because (s)he just styles the building blocks (in different contexts, since fx. a LinkList may be styled differently, depending on its position on the page).

+## Table of Content

 - [Input Control Patterns](input-control/input-control.md)
 - [Structural Patterns](structural/structural.md)
 - [Design Patterns](design/design.md)